benvanlooy/benvanlooy/README.md

 ## My Stack

-HTML // CSS // JavaScript // PHP // Visual Studio Code // GitHub // Sketch // Adobe XD
+'HTML' // CSS // JavaScript // PHP // Visual Studio Code // GitHub // Sketch // Adobe XD //

 ## Random stuff about me

 - 🔭 I’m currently working for BBC (B2B advertising agency)
 - 🌱 I’m currently learning all about PWA's
+- ⚡ Fun fact: I'm one of those developers that wishes he has his own portfolio site but it is picky about the design that I just might never happen ;-)
 <!--

 **benvanlooy/benvanlooy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.